Commercial Growth

 • Define stage definitions and follow-up SLAs to protect speed and quality

-• Run a weekly operating cadence (pipeline hygiene + learning + experiment backlog)
+• Run a weekly execution cadence (pipeline hygiene + learning + experiment backlog)

 • Use AI-assisted drafting and research with human review to stay relevant and human